jundalisay/superblist/content/en/research/descartes/philosophy/part-1/section-01c.md

 Likewise, the mind perceives eternal and necessary existence to be comprised in its idea of an all-perfect Being, it concludes that this all-perfect Being exists.

-{{< s v="15" >}} Our ideas of other things merely have the idea of contingent existence, not necessary existence.
+{{< s v="15" >}} Our ideas of other things merely have the idea of **contingent existence**, not necessary existence.

-The mind has no idea of any other thing in which it can discover that necessary existence is contained.
-From this circumstance alone, it will discern that the idea of an all-perfect Being has not been framed by itself, and that it does not represent a chimera, but a true and immutable nature, which must exist since it can only be conceived as necessarily existing.
+The mind has no idea of any other thing in which it can discover that necessary existence.

+From this circumstance alone, it will discern that:
+- the idea of an all-perfect Being has not been framed by itself, and
+- it does not represent a chimera, but a true and immutable nature, which must exist since it can only be conceived as necessarily existing.

 {{< s v="16" >}} Prejudices hinder many from clearly knowing the necessity of the existence of God.